Sivayogeith/kariyasemmal/README.md

 ## Configuring MongoDB

-Add your MongoDB credentials in the config.js file in the backend/ directory in the following format:
+Create an config.js file in the backend/ directory and add your MongoDB credentials in the following format:

 ```js
 const config = {